National Murder Victims Remembrance Day takes place on September 25. We mourn for all. And they know it.

 The authorities have Kristy’s dental records on file.
 Every time that a Jane Doe is found who resembles Kristy in age, they compare records.
 In 2009, Kristy’s case was uploaded in NamUs.
+The head shot there reflects her hair best according to readers.
+At the time it was short and whispy.
 There are sadly no updates in her case.

 From Midland, Texas, we cross over to Minocqua, Wisconsin.
 On April 28, 1982, around 430pm, Barbara Mendez (32) was found dead inside the Park City Credit Union (Hwy.
 51, Minocqua).
 There were 17 blows to her head.
 There is very little information online about Barbara’s case.
 The case only pops up as a mention when other cold cases from the Minocqua area are discussed.